punitarani/java-tester/README.md

 Run Java tests from the command line.

-Compare the output of the test with the expected output.
+Compare the test results with the expected outputs.

 ## Usage